-- I.34.
-Fuel baskets and containers for spent fuel storage should be designed in such a way as to ensure that the spent fuel will remain in a configuration that has been determined to be subcritical during loading, transfer, storage and retrieval. - I.35.
-Dry storage facilities should be designed either to exclude the possibility of ingress of water or other moderating medium or in such a way that consequences likely to result from the redistribution or the introduction of a moderator as a consequence of an internal or external event can be accommodated.
+I.34.
+Fuel baskets and containers for spent fuel storage should be designed in such a way as to ensure that the spent fuel will remain in a configuration which has been determined to be subcritical during loading, transfer, storage and retrieval.

+I.35.
+Dry spent fuel storage facilities should be designed either to exclude the introduction of a moderator or in such a way that consequences likely to result from the redistribution or the introduction of a moderator as a consequence of an internal or external event can be accommodated.

-- I.36.
-The storage facility should be constructed in a location for which there has been due consideration of climate change and associated potential increase in ambient temperatures and/or the level of naturally occurring bodies of water adjacent to the facility, and should be maintained in a manner that permits adequate heat dissipation.
+I.36.
+The storage facility should be constructed in a location for which there has been due consideration of climate changes and associated potential increase in ambient temperatures and/or the level of naturally occurring bodies of water adjacent to the facility, and maintained in a manner which permits adequate heat dissipation.
 Design features should include provision to maintain cooling during adverse weather conditions, including high winds that might affect the performance of natural circulation design elements of a dry storage cask and the forced circulation and ventilation systems of a storage facility.

-Damage to the storage facility might occur in extreme cold weather conditions and extremely high or low rates of dissipation of decay heat.
-Damage might also result from high rates of temperature change that exceed the design limits.
-Such issues relating to heat removal should be considered in the specification of operational limits and in the development of administrative procedures.
-Sandstorms, volcanic fly ash re-settled by the wind and landslides can all hinder the cooling of dry storage systems, for instance by stopping the airflow through the system.
-Sand or volcanic fly ash can move inside the facility and accumulate there.
-Furthermore, some materials, such as wet volcanic fly ash or mud from a landslide, can become hard and rocky after they dry out.
-All these scenarios can hinder the decay heat removal for a time period that depends on the features of the deposited or consolidated material. - I.37.
-To the maximum extent practicable, cooling systems for dry storage should be passive and should need minimal maintenance.
+I.37.
+To the maximum extent practicable, cooling systems for dry spent fuel storage should be passive and should require minimal maintenance.
 Maximization of the passive design features for heat removal will minimize the need for monitoring and operational considerations.
 Passive systems rely on natural convection, conduction and radiant heat transfer.
-If forced circulation of coolants is used, it should be demonstrated to be sufficiently reliable during operational states and accident conditions, with no adverse effects on structures, systems and components important to safety.
+If forced circulation of coolants is used, it should be demonstrated to be sufficiently reliable during normal operation and accident conditions, with no adverse effects on systems, structures and components that are important to safety.